evpoker2467/PnCoder/README.md

 ### Basic Usage
 1. Open the application
+2. The API key is automatically configured via environment variables
+3. Start asking programming questions immediately!
-2. Click the Settings button (⚙️) in the top right
+4. Click the Settings button (⚙️) to view configuration status
-3. Enter your OpenRouter API key
-4. Optionally set your site URL and name
-5. Click "Save Settings"
-6. Start asking programming questions!

 ### Example Prompts
 - "Create a React component for a todo list"